rebecca-my/multinet_dashboard/README.md

 ## MultiNet Toolkit
 The MultiNet Toolkit is a dashboard built for [IU Network Science Institute](https://iuni.iu.edu/) to facilitate science of science exploration and analyses.
-Its intention is to be user friendly for institutional researchers on a global level.  blah blahblah.
+Its intention is to be user friendly for institutional researchers on a global level.

 ## User Guide